stas1405/my_neibourhood/README.md

 This is a single-page application featuring a map of restaurants and bistro bars in Vancouver, BC Canada.
 Application works with Foursquare and Google Map API.

+To load application user should double click on index.html file.
 When the application is loaded, user can see the list of popular places in Vancouver area in a table, called "Favorite Loations".
 On a map there are makeers, that represent each of location from the list.